Filly (toy): Description

 Fillys are horse or pony-like animals mostly in colors aimed at little girls (pinks, pastel shades), that have big heads, big eyes, and round shapes.
 The equine creatures are mixed with different, partly horse-like figures from legends and mythology such as unicorns, pegasi, or seahorses.
 Every figure and toyline has a characteristic appearance with colors, accessories, held objects, hairstyles, and posture.
 With each toyline, there is one (with the exception of the Witchy toyline, where there are two) particularly strikingly designed "princess" with a reduced edition.

 A background story is provided for each toyline and figure, in which the places of residence, professions, hobbies, and other preferences and characteristics of the Fillys, as well as the friendship and family relationships, are shown.

 Contrary to what the meaning of the term "filly", a young female horse, suggests, there are not only female-coded, but also male-coded Fillys, as it is the name of the species.

 Fillys are made of hard plastic.
-Its surface is flocked and therefore feels velvety soft.
+Its surface is in most cases flocked (excluding DIY sets and various other figurines) and therefore feels velvety soft.
 The figures are available in two sizes; the original size is approximately 5 cm, and the "baby" size, which is about half the size (2.5 cm).
 Smaller figures still exist, but they were not produced as a regular toyline, but only as accessories (such as chains and key rings).

-The normal figures are sold in opaque, sealed plastic bags ("Blind Pack"), so that the buyer cannot see which figure they are buying before buying, which increases the attraction of collecting.
-In many toylines there are some figures with a reduced edition, which stand out due to special features (such as special color) and are particularly popular as collectors' items.
+The normal figures are sold in opaque, sealed plastic bags ("Blind Pack"), so that the buyer cannot see which figure they are buying before buying (except toys sold with Filly magazine, with characters names written on the bag), which increases the attraction of collecting.
+In many toylines there are some figures with a reduced edition, which stand out due to special features (such as special color) and are particularly popular as collector's items.